Performance Management Best Practices in 2020 and Beyond

 What that means is you need to provide your team members with the development tools and resources necessary to evolve and grow.
 Without them, they’ll stagnate.
 They’ll disengage.
 And when that happens, your business suffers through lost productivity, reduced profitability, and staff churn.

 We’ve touched on conversations thus far, but we need to explore them in greater depth.
 These are check-ins or discussions, and they replace the annual review meeting.
 Ideally, you’ll schedule these weekly, but the frequency should match your employees’ needs as well as your available time.
 The key is to be flexible, as some employees will need more frequent check-ins than others.
+Bottom-line is these conversations should form the bedrock of your performance management best practices.

 With conversations, you create an informal opportunity to discuss performance.
 However, because you’re doing this frequently, it has an actual impact on employee behavior.
-They’re able to put changes into effect immediately and receive feedback in real-time.
+They’re able to put changes into effect immediately and receive feedback in real time.

 Strive to create empowering, collaborative experiences.
-There should be a give and take from both sides.
+There should be a give-and-take from both sides.
 Remember – you’re not interrogating the employee.
 You’re talking with them.
 Also, remember that both sides are evaluating.
 Your employee should be free to provide feedback to you.
 Information should flow in both directions.

 A Culture of L&D